open-telemetry/opentelemetry-dotnet/docs/metrics/customizing-the-sdk/README.md

 A
 [View](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/metrics/sdk.md#view)
 provides the ability to customize the metrics that are output by the SDK.
-Following sections explains how to use this feature.
-Each section has two code snippets.
-The first one uses an overload of `AddView` method that takes in the name of the instrument as the first parameter.
-The `View` configuration is then applied to the matching instrument name.
-The second code snippet shows how to use an advanced selection criteria to achieve the same results.
-This requires the user to provide a `Func<Instrument, MetricStreamConfiguration>` which offers more flexibility in filtering the instruments to which the `View` should be applied.
+Following sections explains how to use `AddView` method that takes the instrument name as the first parameter, the `View` configuration is then applied to the matching instrument name.

 #### Rename an instrument